Boliden Kevitsa: a case study in mine expansion economics, Finland’s mining tax hike, and Stage 5 risk

 The first lesson is simple: do not wait until the end of the study to test fiscal sensitivity.

 As soon as a tax or electricity-cost change becomes credible, re-run the value case and separate the effect of mine power, concentrator power, and other operating costs instead of treating them as one blended number.
+In Finland’s 2026 tax changes, that distinction is not theoretical.
+It is built into the tax treatment itself.

 The second lesson is to test whether the declared reserve case is actually the same thing as the expansion case in people’s minds.

 The third lesson is to treat tailings capacity and permitting as economic inputs, not only environmental workstreams.
+They also need to be reflected in mine planning and engineering, because schedules, phases, stockpiling logic, and cut-off strategy can become fragile when infrastructure assumptions tighten.

 So if you are running a PFS or FS, a practical review list should include: